-Things that may make it more likely to you for to get Hashimoto’s thyroiditis are:
+Things that may make it more likely for to get Hashimoto thyroiditis are:

 Being a woman.
-Women are about 8 times more likely to have the disease.
-Hashimoto's thyroiditis sometimes begins during pregnancy.
+Women are more likely to have the disease.
+Hashimoto thyroiditis sometimes begins during pregnancy.
 The condition may get better in some women during pregnancy.
-But then it returns after delivery.
+But then it may return after delivery.

 Being middle age.
 Most cases happen between ages 30 and 60.
 But it has been seen in younger people.

 Having a family member with the disease (heredity).
 The disease tends to run in families.
 But no gene has been found that carries it.

 Having other autoimmune diseases.
 These health problems raise a person’s risk.
-Some examples are rheumatoid arthritis and type 1 diabetes.
+Some examples are rheumatoid arthritis, Graves disease, and type 1 diabetes.
 Having this type of thyroiditis puts you at higher risk for other autoimmune illnesses.